-At Weber we like to think of ourselves as seasoned pros when it comes to monocouche render.
-So why do we love it so much?
+At Weber, we like to think of ourselves as seasoned professionals when it comes to monocouche render.
+But what is monocouche, and why do we love it so much?

-But what does the word ‘monocouche’ mean?
 In French – where monocouche originates – it literally translates into English as ‘one coat’.
 Our monocouche renders are applied in two passes, but these bond together to form one strong monolithic coat.
 It’s just the more modern advanced version of a traditional render.
 We’ve improved it over the last few years to make it the best it can be.

-On a formulation level, the type of cement used in monocouche renders allows for pigmentation, which is what gives it the colour and means there’s no need to paint it.
+On a formulation level, the type of cement used in monocouche renders allows for pigmentation to be added which is what gives it a through-coloured appearance and means there’s no need to paint it.